jainaman2005/Organization-Scheduler/README.md

-# Task Management API
+# Organization Scheduler API

-## Project Overview
+## 🏢 Project Overview

-This project is a robust Task Management API built with Node.js, Express, and MongoDB.
-It provides a RESTful interface for managing organizations, users (Admins, Managers, and Members), tasks, and queries related to tasks.
+This project is a robust Organization Scheduler API built with Node.js, Express, and MongoDB.
+It provides a RESTful interface for managing organizations, users (Admins, Managers, and Members), schedules, and queries related to schedules/tasks.
 The API is designed with role-based access control (RBAC) to ensure that users can only perform actions relevant to their assigned roles and permissions.

 ## Features